tobydriscoll/udmath305/src/_build/html/_sources/second_linear/free_oscillations.md

 The first case for {eq}`secondlin-unified-free` is $Z=0$, which is the idealization of no mechanical damping or friction (or resistance, in a circuit).
 A key characteristic of this case is that energy is conserved.

-The eigenvalues are $\pm i\omega_0$, and a general solution can be expressed three equivalent ways:
+The roots are $\pm i\omega_0$, and a general solution can be expressed three equivalent ways:

 \begin{align*}
 x_h(t) & = \Re \left[  c_1 e^{i\omega_0 t} \right], \\